Albert Kálmán Kőrössy: Life and career

 Kölcsey Ferenc Gimnázium, Budapest (1906-09).

 Albert Neumann was born into a wealthy Jewish family in Szeged, south of Budapest.
 His father, Miksa Neumann (1837–1912), was the vice-president of the Budapest Commodity and Stock Exchange and was a member of the Chevra Kadisa in Pest for decades, and his mother was Júlia Heiduschka.
 In 1891, he converted to Catholicism and thus was fully "Hungarianized."
 Albert Kőrössy matriculated to the Royal Joseph Polytechnic University in Budapest (now the Budapest University of Technology and Economics), and then went on to the École des Beaux Arts in Paris, then arguably the most prestigious architectural school in the world.
-He later studied at the Königliche Bauakademie in Berlin, and eventually made his way to Munich, where he received his degree in architecture as a student of the famous German Baroque-revival architect Friedrich von Thiersch.
+He later studied at the Königliche Bauakademie in Berlin, and eventually made his way to Munich, where he received his degree in architecture as a student of the famous German Baroque Revival architect Friedrich von Thiersch.

 Tündérpalota, or the former Civil Service State High School, Budapest (1909-11).

 During his years abroad, Kőrössy was introduced to the embryonic forms of Art Nouveau in France and its counterpart, Jugendstil, in Germany.
 Upon his return to Hungary, he got a job in the office of Alajos Hauszmann, then one of the most respected architects in Budapest.
 There, he met the young designer Artúr Sebestyén, and the two became friends.
 In 1895, the pair decided to start their own firm, a partnership which lasted for four years.
-During this time their main commissions consisted of Baroque-revival tenements and apartment houses, which were quickly becoming some of the most popular residential type in Budapest.
+During this time their main commissions consisted of Baroque-revival tenements and apartment houses, which were quickly becoming some of the most popular residential types in Budapest.
 A notable exception was the Osztálysorsjáték palotát (Palace of the Royal Hungarian Lottery) on Eskü (now Március 15.) tér [15 March Square] (1898–99), which was severely damaged in World War II and subsequently demolished.